Last updated on March 3, 2026

 Alchemy Rotation vs. Standard Rotation

-This image shows it best.
-Both Alchemy and Standard are rotating formats, but Standard keeps the sets MID, VOW, NEO, and SNC a little longer, until the next rotation.
-You can also see that Alchemy has 8 sets (not considering special Alchemy sets with exclusive cards), while Standard has at most 12 sets.
+Both Alchemy and Standard are rotating formats, but Standard keeps a year's worth of sets for a little longer, until the next rotation.
+You can also see that Alchemy has up to eight full sets (plus the special Alchemy sets with exclusive cards), while Standard has at most 12 sets.

 Why Is Alchemy Rotation Different Than Standard Rotation?